occiware/ecore/metamodel/README.md

 EMF metamodel for OCCI and some OCCI extensions.

 - extensions/ contains OCCI extensions.
+  - All.xmi contains an OCCI extensions that imports all following OCCI extensions.
   - Core.xmi contains OCCI kinds for entity, resource, and link.
   - Infrastructure.xmi contains the OCCI Infrastructure extension.
   - Monitoring.xmi contains the OCCI Monitoring extension.